guardian/security-hq/README.md

 It also disables permanent users who have left the Guardian.

 The reaper sends email notifications to the AWS account the user is in, before disabling a user.
-The emails are sent via Anghammarad and uses it's AWS Account to email address mappings.
+The emails are sent via Anghammarad and uses its AWS Account to email address mappings.

 You can also find the dynamo table in the Security AWS Account.